rgwilton/draft-rwilton-netmod-publishing-yang-as-code/draft-rwilton-netmod-managing-yang-as-code.md

 # Security Considerations

-For the purposes of this document, the pertinent security considerations are really about managing the code assets and related.
+For the purposes of this document, the pertinent security considerations are really about ensuring the canonical code references for YANG modules are stable and safe from being manipulated by bad actors.
+When the canonical version of the YANG module source text was in RFCs then any copies could always be checked against the RFC, that never changes.

-Really about whether it is possible for a bad actor to modify the YANG modules that are published as having some level of IETF consensus without.
+Does IANA provide the same level of security guarantee as an RFC does?

 # IANA Considerations

-TBD.

-This document has no IANA actions.
+TBD, probably quite a few, depending on what we do.
+Once we have firmed up a bit within the WG, then we should consult with IANA on an early review to see if they are comfortable with the proposed experiments.

 --- back